RISCV-MYTH-WORKSHOP/RISCV_CPU_DESIGN-rpjayaraman/README.md

 Words from [wiki](https://en.wikipedia.org/wiki/Application_binary_interface) In computer software, an application binary interface (ABI) is an interface between two binary program modules.
 Often, one of these modules is a library or operating system facility, and the other is a program that is being run by a user.
 ABI is also called as system call interface used by the application program to access the registers specific to architecture.
 Since the MYTH workshop is using RISC-V architecture, it is good to know the register details in detail.

 ![ABI](https://github.com/RISCV-MYTH-WORKSHOP/riscv_myth_workshop_nov22-rpjayaraman/blob/master/Images/ABI-Image.png)

+There are around 32 registers in RISCV ISA, since only 5-bits are alloted for registers.
+Other than x0 (which is hardwired to zero) remaining registers are good to use.